Warm Inflation in $f(\mathcal{G})$ Theory of Gravity: Introduction

 \section{Introduction}

 Recent cosmological observations discover revolutionary features of the present universe and deduce that the universe is experiencing a uniform accelerated expansion.
 Experimental data from supernova type Ia, cosmic microwave background radiation (CMBR), large scale structure (LSS) etc provide evidences for this cosmic acceleration \cite{1}.
 This increasing rate of cosmic expansion is a consequence of mysterious force called dark energy (DE) supposed to have large negative pressure.
 Modified theories of gravity are the most promising approaches to explore the nature of DE.
 These modifications are obtained by adding or replacing the curvature invariants or their corresponding generic functions.
-These gravity theories include $f(R)$ theory ($R$ is the Ricci scalar), $f(R,T^{(m)})$ gravity ($T^{(m)}$ is the trace of the energy-momentum tensor), Brans-Dicke theory, Gauss-Bonnet (GB) theory etc \cite{2}.
+These gravity theories include $f(R)$ theory ($R$ is the Ricci scalar), Brans-Dicke theory, Gauss-Bonnet (GB) theory etc \cite{2}.

-Nojiri and Odintsov \cite{3} introduced a new modified theory of gravity as an alternative for DE by adding an arbitrary function of four dimensional topological GB invariant ($\mathcal{G}$) in the Einstein-Hilbert action.
-This theory is named as modified GB theory or $f(\mathcal{G})$ theory of gravity and it naturally appears in the low-energy effective action of string theory.
-Modified GB theory efficiently describes the late-time cosmic acceleration for the effective equation of state, transition from deceleration to acceleration as well as passes the solar system tests for a reasonable choice of $f(\mathcal{G})$ models \cite{3,4}.
+Gauss-Bonnet invariant $(\mathcal{G})$ is defined as a linear combination of $R^{2}$, the Ricci tensor $(R_{\mu\nu})$ and the Riemann tensor $(R_{\mu\nu\tau\xi})$.
+It has non-trivial contribution to the field equations for dimensions $\geq5$ while it is four dimensional topological term.
+In order to study the contribution of $\mathcal{G}$ in four dimensions, Nojiri and Odintsov \cite{3} introduced a new modified theory of gravity by adding an arbitrary function $f(\mathcal{G})$ in the Einstein-Hilbert action.
+This theory is named as modified GB theory or $f(\mathcal{G})$ theory of gravity.
+Modified GB theory is another alternative to discuss DE and efficiently describes the late-time cosmic acceleration for the effective equation of state, transition from deceleration to acceleration as well as passes the solar system tests \cite{3,4}.
+De Felice and Tsujikawa \cite{4a} studied the solar system constraints on cosmologically viable $f(\mathcal{G})$ gravity models that are responsible for late-time cosmic acceleration and found that these models are consistent with solar system constraints for a wide range of model parameters.

 Apart from current cosmic expansion, the universe also went through a rapid expansion in the early time named as inflationary era.
 Inflation is the natural solution to cure shortcomings of standard model of cosmology (big-bang model) such as the horizon, flatness, monopole etc \cite{6}.
 The origin of anisotropies observed in CMBR is explained elegantly by this early era and provides a fascinating mechanism to interpret LSS of the universe.
 Scalar field acts as source of inflation (inflaton) which is a combination of potential and kinetic terms coupled with gravity.
 There are two phases of inflationary regime.
 Firstly, the universe inflates and scalar field interactions with other fields become worthless (slow-roll).
 In this evolutionary stage, the potential energy dominates over kinetic energy \cite{8}.
 The other is the reheating phase in which inflaton decays into matter and radiations.
 This is the end stage of inflationary epoch where both energies are comparable and the inflaton starts to swing about minimum potential \cite{9}.